ItokawaK/MoNaS/README.md

 ```

   `sample1, sample2, ...` are arbitrary unique strings identifying each your sample.
 Do not include a space or characters such as /, \*, \, etc. because MoNaS will use these values for file names.
-The FASTQ paths can be either absolute or relative from where you execute the `genotype.py`.
+The FASTQ paths can be either absolute or relative from where you execute  `monas run`.

 #### Other options
 - `-m`, `--mode`